joemasilotti/masilotti.com/_posts/2020-09-22-idea-to-paying-customer.md

 I [tweeted](https://twitter.com/joemasilotti/status/1296089448942379008) asking for beta testers and discovered a few folks who were interested in helping.
 A few DMs later and the images were live on three different blogs!

-I also posted to Hacker News with low expectations.
+I also [posted to Hacker News](https://news.ycombinator.com/item?id=24335060) with low expectations.
 But I made it to the top of the second page and generated over 2000 clicks.

 ## Gather feedback, improve, rinse and repeat

-The next two weeks were spent talking to as many people as possible.
-And asking as many questions as they would answer.
+The next two weeks were spent talking to as many people as possible to ask as many questions as they would answer.

 I learned a lot of valuable information, including what to call these little images.
 Most importantly, people were excited.
 Turns out I wasn’t the only one running into this problem.